 When it comes to CCTV, there are a number of factors impacting bandwidth usage.
 The bandwidth required depends on the number of cameras and the bit rate of the video, which in turn depends upon its resolution, frame rate and the video compression settings of the camera.
-You can optimize cloud CCTV systems for real world networks by adjusting those elements.
-For example, Videoloft’s dynamic frame rate, bit rate and resolution adjustment ensure all recorded video is sent to the cloud, even in poor network conditions.
+Videoloft has been tested and optimized for real world networks, meaning it will use as little bandwidth as possible.
+Should the internet connection completely fail, video is stored on the Videoloft Cloud Adapter until the connection is restored.

 Record on motion only

 Cloud uses a lot less data than you think, especially if you only save motion events to the cloud.
 Not only will this reduce bandwidth usage, but also reduce storage usage.
 By default, Videoloft records on motion, and on average this results in 2.5h of video per day.
 Moreover, in our experience, the average data usage in the field is approximately 0.5 GB a day per camera.
 However, motion triggered recording may not be an option for every customer.
 For example, some customers may want scheduled or continuous recording, whether it be for personal reasons or regulatory requirements.
 Naturally, continuous recording consumes more bandwidth than motion recording, but there are other factors at play.

 Adjust the bit rate

 As IPVM puts it: “Bandwidth is like vehicle speed.
 It is a rate over time.”
 Therefore, bit rate impacts cloud CCTV bandwidth requirements.
 As mentioned previously, cloud CCTV can be optimized for real world networks.
 For instance, in our experience the majority of cameras in the field require a bit rate of only 400-600 kbps per camera.